 In addition to state laws governing civil liability, many municipalities throughout the Chicagoland area have their own laws covering dog bites and animal attacks.
 Chicago and some of the area’s largest suburbs have laws in place.
 Many of these laws address criminal sanctions and impose fines.
 However, those fines are not indicative of how much money you can win in a civil lawsuit.

 It is an automatic offense if a bite occurs when the dog is not on the owner’s property, it is an automatic offense.
 If an unrestrained dog causes damage, fines may be as high as $1,000 to $10,000.
 Even if these fines are imposed, you can obtain much more than that in damages through a personal injury claim.
-You should contact a Chicago dog bite lawyer near you to find out how much you can get.
+You should contact a Chicago dog bite attorney near you to find out how much you can get.

 The Chicago Animal Care and Control department should be called if there is a dog attack within the City of Chicago.
 They are located at 2741 S. Western Avenue, and their phone number is (312) 744-1406.